cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 Where:

-  - `{cluster_name}` is the name of the cluster.
+  - `{cluster_name}`: the name of the cluster.
 This should be a short string with no whitespace.
   - `{cloud_provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
 Possible values are: `GCP`, `AWS`, `AZURE`.
-  - `{region_name}` is the zone code of the cloud infrastructure provider.
-For example, on GCP you can set the "us-west2" zone code.
-[Available regions]({% link cockroachcloud/regions.md %}) may vary depending on the selected plan type (`BASIC`, `STANDARD`, or `ADVANCED`) and the cloud infrastructure provider.
+  - `{region_name}`: the name of a CockroachDB Cloud [region]({% link cockroachcloud/regions.md %}).
+Region names are set by the cloud provider.
+For example,`us-west2` is a GCP region.
+Available regions vary based on both the selected plan type (`BASIC`, `STANDARD`, or `ADVANCED`) and the cloud provider.

-  - The `plan` field specifies the cluster plan.
-Possible values are: `BASIC`, `STANDARD`, `ADVANCED`.
+  - `plan`: the cluster's plan, `BASIC`, `STANDARD`, or `ADVANCED`.
 The default is `STANDARD`.
   - The `usage_limits` field specifies the resource limits for the cluster.
 The `provisioned_virtual_cpus` field () indicates the maximum number of virtual CPUs (vCPUs) the cluster can provision.

-For example, to create a new Standard cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region:
+For example, to create a new Standard cluster named `notorious-moose` using the default values for the cloud infrastructure provider and region:

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>